 On the way home, I started to think about how this sea animal is prepared and cooked in different cultures.
-When I came home, I found dozens of Fried Calamari recipes on the internet and I saw that our method is slightly different than others.
-Then, I thought the world needs to know the Turkish version of Fried Kalamar besides all other Fried Calamari recipes.
+When I came home, I found dozens of Fried Calamar recipes on the internet and I saw that our method is slightly different than others.
+Then, I thought the world needs to know the Turkish version of Fried Kalamar besides all other Fried Squid recipes.

 At the moment, I can easily feel that our Italian, Spanish and Greek friends, who are reading this post, have already started to think about how will I take a rabbit out of the hat.
 But wait; we, Turks, are full of surprises and you will like our method once you read the next paragraph down below.

 Oh, I am also 110% sure that you will try our method and love the taste of it as much as we do in Turkey.